 Registered charity number: 284459

-Founded in 1903, the Friends Historical Society aims to promote the study of Quaker history and to further the religious beliefs of the Religious Society of Friends.
-Holds meetings, publishes research findings and publishes the Journal of the Friends Historical Society.
+The Friends Historical Society aims to promote the study of Quaker history and to further the religious beliefs of the Religious Society of Friends.
+They hold meetings, publish research findings and the Journal of the Friends Historical Society.

-Supports the work of Friends House Moscow, a charity for Quaker work and outreach in Russia.
-Runs a website: www.friendshousemoscow.org.
-Welcomes all Friends interested in Russia.
-Friends House Moscow supports Quakers and seekers locally, translates and publishes Quaker books in Russian, maintains a Russian-language website for outreach, and works with local partners on projects in line with Quaker testimonies (for example, Alternatives to Violence Project work with civilians, soldiers and prisoners, supporting conscientious objectors and helping children in need).
+Friends House Moscow Interest Group supports the work of Friends House Moscow, a charity for Quaker work and outreach in Russia and countries of the former Soviet Union.
+They welcome all Quakers interested in Russia.
+Friends House Moscow supports Quakers and seekers locally, translates and publishes Quaker books in Russian, maintains a Russian-language website for outreach.
+They work with local partners on projects in line with Quaker testimonies.

 Registered charity number: 1055965